Private Tunnel is headquartered just outside Silicon Valley in Pleasanton, CA.

 They claim the difference is negligible because most hacks don’t go after the encryption algorithm.
 Instead, they go after “the way encrypted data is processed.”

-The other added bonus a 128-bit encryption is that your connection should be much faster.
+The other added features is a 128-bit encryption is that your connection should be much faster.

 It requires less resources, so you should see a bump in performance.